Read by Chancellor Mo Dehghani October 9, 2021, during the inaugural Kummer Day event at Leach Theatre of Castleman Hall on the Missouri S&T campus.

 In a sense, the ecosystem already exists.
 But it is not integrated.
 That’s where S&T and the Kummer Institute come in – as the connector, and as the hub for these manufacturers.

 We are in the early stages of developing a manufacturing technology and innovation campus across Interstate 44, north of the main S&T campus.
 You know exactly where that is, Fred.
 The first building – called the Missouri Protoplex – will serve as the research and development hub for manufacturers across the state.
-The Kummer Institute Foundation board of directors has approved $50 million in matching funds to go toward the $105 million construction project.
+The Kummer Institute Foundation Board has approved $50 million in matching funds to go toward the $105 million construction project.
 This significant commitment by the board of directors has already led to a $5 million contribution from the state of Missouri – directly to Missouri S&T – and we believe it will soon lead to additional support toward our goal.

 Once again, your foresight and vision are already paying dividends toward our effort to enhance the regional and state economies.